Steve-Shambles/gambling_frenzy_timer/README.md

                            even bans, if they gamble for more than an an hour at a time.

-                           Run this app when you first log in to a casino, click "Start Timer" and GFT will remind you after 57 mins (or choose your own time limit from the info menu at any time) to take
+                           Almost no casinos furnish you with an overall timer for some reason (I wonder why?) but they nearly always give you a timer for each individual game.

-                           a break and avoid the hourly pop ups from the casino.
+                           Run this app when you first log in to a casino, click "Start Timer" and GFT will remind you after 57 mins (or choose your own time limit from the info menu at any time) to take a break and avoid the hourly pop ups from the casino.

                            Doing this may help you to avoid getting flagged as a problem gambler, though most casinos interpret